-In addition to the general training provided in the doctoral programs, students may elect to complete a concentration in Clinical Forensic Psychology, Clinical Health Psychology, Clinical Neuropsychology, Psychodynamic Psychology, or Psychology of Long Term Mental Illness.
+In addition to the general training provided in the doctoral programs, students may elect to complete a concentration in Clinical Forensic Psychology, Clinical Health Psychology, Clinical Neuropsychology, Psychodynamic Psychology, or Serious Mental Illness.
 Concentrations consist of a set of courses (taken as electives), research, and a clinical practicum in the specialty area.
 There are limited slots in each concentration, and acceptance is typically during the first year.